roman-correa/roman-correa/README.md

 ## 🚀 Notable Project

 ### [Vehículos Proy](https://github.com/roman-correa/vehiculos_proy)
 A comprehensive project focusing on vehicle data analysis—demonstrating my proficiency in data wrangling, modeling, and actionable insights.
+Was done by using Python as code, streamlit as the framework to show results and graphics and all that stuff in render.
+Use pandas, seaborn..... and all libraries located in requirements.txt

 ---